-'''

-ocrmypdf --deskew --clean --rotate-pages input.pdf output.pdf
+ocrmypdf --deskew --clean --rotate-pages input.pdf output.pdf ocrmypdf --tesseract-timeout=0 --remove-background input.pdf output.pdf

-'''

-7.3 Don't actually OCR my PDF
+6.3 Don't actually OCR my PDF

-If you set --tesseract-timeout 0 OCRmyPDF will apply its image processing without performing OCR, if all you want to is to apply image processing or PDF/A conversion.
+If you set --tesseract-timeout 0 OCRmyPDF will apply its image processing without performing OCR (by causing OCR to time out).
+This works if all you want to is to apply image processing or PDF/A conversion.